The-Developing-Developers/game-of-life-qt/README.md

 - Add a couple more helper private methods in `gameboard.cpp` to make the code more readable in `calculateFutureMatrix`.
 - Use smart pointers instead of raw pointers for the `Cell**` matrices?
 - `Q_PROPERTY` in `backend.h`: should they also use a `NOTIFY` signal?
+- ~~Allow the user to choose the spacing between the cells in the Game Board.~~
 - ~~Add automatic calculation to avoid having an excessively large (i.e., out of screen) game board.~~
 - ~~Add the possibility to select multiple squares in the game board by clicking and dragging the mouse over the board.~~
 - ~~Translate Italian comments into English.~~